MrNickBreen/upload-to-s3/README.md

-# upload-to-s3
+This script searches for all files in the folder `files-to-upload`, uploads them to my s3 bucket called `stealmyidea`, and then locally moves the file to `files-that-have-been-uploaded`.
+This will help the steal-my-idea podcast upload the episodes faster after recording them.

-Uploads files to s3 bucket for steal-my-idea podcast
+To run `./main.py` and follow the prompts.
+Also note, you need to set up Aws command line credentials and have a s3 bucket named 'stealmyidea'.